BoomPotato/space-invaders-html/README.md

 # space-invaders-html

 Space Invaders built with HTML, CSS, and plain JavaScript.
-No game development guides or frameworks used.
+No game development guides or frameworks used, so expect code that goes against programming conventions.
+I wanted to see how far I could progress on my own.

 Project started on 7 Oct 2023.